werf/werf/docs/documentation/pages_en/advanced/ci_cd/ci_cd_workflow_basics.md

 ## Workflow components for various environments

-Next, we will discuss various options for rolling out to production and other environments in conjunction with git.
+Next, we will discuss various options for rolling out to production and other environments in conjunction with the git.
 Each section describes a building block that you can use to work with a specific environment.
 We will call such a block a "workflow block".
 You can build your own workflow using workflow blocks or make use of a ready-made configuration (see [Ready-made workflow configurations](#ready-made-workflow-configurations) below).

 Review environments are created and deleted dynamically as per the developers' request.
 Thus, there are some specificities when deploying code to these environments.
 In the review-related sections, we will describe how to create as well as delete a review environment.